one1color/awesome-swiftUI-libraries/README.md

 ### Audio
 [scroll to top](#readme)
-- [SwiftSpeech](https://github.com/Cay-Zhang/SwiftSpeech) | MIT License: SwiftSpeech is a speech recognition framework designed for swiftUI.
+- [SwiftSpeech](https://github.com/Cay-Zhang/SwiftSpeech) | MIT License: SwiftSpeech is a speech recognition framework designed for SwiftUI.
 It allows you to implement speech recognition functionality in just several lines of code.